-For everything there is a season, and a time for every purpose under heaven: A time to be born, And a time to die; A time to plant, And a time to pluck up that which is planted; Ecclesiastes 3:1 WEB
+For everything there is a season, and a time for every purpose under heaven: A time to be born, And a time to die; A time to plant, And a time to pluck up that which is planted; Ecclesiastes 3:1 WEB.

-It is hard for them to hear God objectively when: 'Who will take their place?' is flashing in their head like a neon sign.
-You may hear: 'You work in the nursery, and you should stay in the nursery, because that is God's will for you, and ours.'
+It is hard for them to hear God objectively when "Who will take their place?" is flashing in their head like a neon sign.
+This is not an easy thing.
+You may get an answer that is good for the church's needs but may not be God's will for you.

-Then we had the elders pray over the paper with us, without telling them the question written inside of it.
-One elder, who heard from the Lord regularly in prayer heard: 'Yes.'
-All the rest agreed, 'Yes.'
+So we prayed about it some more and then wrote the question: "Should we leave the intercessory prayer group?" on a piece of paper, folded it up, and brought that with us.
+Then we had the elders join together and pray over the paper with us, without telling them the question written inside it.
+One elder, who heard from the Lord regularly in prayer, heard: "Yes."
+All the rest agreed, "Yes."

-There are seasons in your life, and what was once the Lord's will for you, may not always be.
+There are seasons in your life, and what was once the Lord's will for you may not always be.
 Seasons change.
-Be open minded about what the Lord whispers to you in your prayer time, and rule nothing out.
+Be open-minded about what the Lord whispers to you during your prayer time, and rule nothing out.
 Sometimes you have to say no to the good, so you can say yes to the great.

 Read more at: www.refreshinghope.org